EDUCATION AND ACHIEVEMENTS

 She presented on Emotional Healing in Tibet: Implications for Psychotherapy at the American Psychological Association Convention in 2008.

-She is a member of the American Psychological Association (APA), the Westchester County Psychological Association (WCPA), the American Professional Society of ADHD and Related Disorders (APSARD), Children and Adults with Attention Deficit Disorders (CHADD), and the National Association for Adults with ADHD (ADDA).
+She is a member of the American Psychological Association (APA), the American Professional Society of ADHD and Related Disorders (APSARD), Children and Adults with Attention Deficit Disorders (CHADD), and the National Association for Adults with ADHD (ADDA).

-Beyond her professional interests, Dr. Littman enjoys scuba diving, photography, travel, and animal behavior.
+Beyond her professional interests, Dr. Littman enjoys scuba diving, photography, and understanding animal behavior.